-Administering Institution: Organisation that will be responsible for administration of the research project, and the receipt and distribution of grant funds.
-There can be only one Administering Organisation per grant.
+Administering Institution: Organisation responsible for administration of the research project, and the receipt and distribution of grant funds.
+A grant can only have one Administering Institution.

 Applicant: Researcher leading the research - the Primary Investigator (PI), who is responsible for the overall direction of the project, leading and supporting co-Investigators (CIs), completion and lodgement of the application, and progress and reporting on the project.
 The Applicant must obtain written commitment from their laboratory Head and Heads of Departments/Administering Institution and must assume responsibility for undertaking and completing the activities outlined in the application.
-Where the project involves multi-site research, the Applicant must obtain written commitment from all Heads of Departments/Administering Institution of collaborative partners and co-Investigators not within the Administering Organisation.
+Where the project involves multi-site research, the Applicant must obtain written commitment from all Heads of Departments/Administering Institutions of collaborative partners and co-Investigators not within the Administering Organisation.